irlrobot/portfolio/README.md

 # Josh Campbell's Portfolio
 Hello recruiter or hiring manager!
-My name's Josh and I like Python, Docker, Linux, AWS, Amazon Alexa, and beer.
+My name's Josh and I like Python, Docker, Linux, AWS, Amazon Alexa, drones, and beer.
 This is a curated list of projects I have on GitHub and other places on the web that I think you might be interested in.
 My full GitHub profile can be found [here](https://github.com/irlrobot).

 # Projects
 ## lambda-chef-node-cleanup - Python AWS Lambda Function